-A researcher is preparing a plan for a research project.
+- A researcher is preparing a plan for a research project.
 For example, a researcher needs to examine patient medical records to identify patients with specific medical needs.
 The researcher must agree to use this information only to prepare a plan for a research study; the researcher may not use it to contact you or actually conduct the study.
 The researcher also must agree not to remove that information from the VHA health care facility.
-These activities are considered preparatory to research.
+These activities are considered preparatory to research. - The IRB approves a waiver of authorization to use or disclose health information for the research because privacy and confidentiality risks are minimal and other regulatory criteria are satisfied. - A Limited Data Set containing only indirectly identifiable health information (such as dates, unique characteristics, unique numbers or zip codes) is used or disclosed, with a data use agreement (DUA) in place.

-The IRB approves a waiver of informed consent and a waiver of authorization to use or disclose health information for the research because privacy and confidentiality risks are minimal and other regulatory criteria are satisfied.
-A Limited Data Set containing only indirectly identifiable health information (such as dates, unique characteristics, unique numbers or zip codes) is used or disclosed, with a data use agreement (DUA) in place.
-Milita ary Activities.
-We may use or disclose your health information without your authorization if you are a member of the Armed Forc ces, for activities deemed necessary by appropriate military command authorities to assure the proper execution of the military mission, when applicable legal requirements are met.
+Military Activities.
+We may use or disclose your health information without your authorization if you are a member of the Armed Forces, for activities deemed necessary by appropriate military command authorities to assure the proper execution of the military mission, when applicable legal requirements are met.
 Members of the Armed Forces include Active Duty Service members and in some cases Reservist and National Guard members.
-An example of a military activity includes the disclosure of your health